jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 This suite of programs is for testing integration with the Base Commerce Sandbox.
 ## Updates
 #### 6/24/19
+Added more documentation for the Python set of programs.
+This will soon be completed for the entire suite.

+#### 6/21/19
 The entire suite has been refactored to be more usable and understandable

 #### 6/18/19